johnwarden/deliberati/content/post/2022-08-17-bayesian-argumentation.md

 ## This Series

 In the [next essay](/relevance-and-corelevance) in this series, we will formally define **relevance** and discuss some of its mathematical properties.
-In the remaining articles in this series we will define the concepts of necessity, sufficiency, informativeness, and persuasiveness, all of which relate back to this central concept of relevance, and all of which can be precisely defined.
+In the remaining articles in this series we will define the concepts of **necessity**, **sufficiency**, **informativeness**, and **persuasiveness**, all of which relate back to this central concept of relevance, and all of which can be precisely defined and quantified.

 - [Relevance and Corelevance](/relevance-and-corelevance)
 - [Necessity and Sufficiency](/necessity-and-suficiency)